arewhyaeenn/OOP_HELLO_WORLD/README.md

 }
 ```

 What does this new script do?
-Well, first there is the line `int x = 0`.
-This line creates a variable named `x`, of type `int`, and gives it value `1`. `int` is short for "integer"; `x` is essentially a box in which we can put an integer value, and we've chosen to put a `1` in that box.
+Well, first there is the statement `int x = 0;`.
+This statement creates a variable named `x`, of type `int`, and gives it value `1`. `int` is short for "integer"; `x` is essentially a box in which we can put an integer value, and we've chosen to put a `1` in that box.

 Next, we create a second `int`, called `y`, and assign its value to be `0`.

 Finally, we try to print out `x / y`.
 This means, print out the result of dividing `x` by `y`.
-But, since `y` is 0, this division will not be carried out successfully.
+But, since `y`'s value is `0`, this division will not be carried out successfully.

 The lines in this file are syntactically correct (they have correct "grammar"; they form understandable statements).
 So, the program will compile correctly.
 Verify that the program builds correctly by using the **Build** menu to compile again.